Minoxidil Foam

 Generally, you only apply half a capful of minoxidil foam on your scalp twice a day for the best results.
 Before applying minoxidil foam, ensure your scalp and hair are dry.
 You do not need to wash the minoxidil out of your hair at any point.
 However, it’s best to allow minoxidil to dry on your scalp for at least four hours before using other hair products or going to bed.

 However, it’s important to remember there’s no one-size-fits solution.
 Foam minoxidil is best used under the guidance and instructions of a medical professional.
-Instead of relying on guesswork, speak to a doctor at Mosh, who will advise you on your hair loss concerns and, if necessary, recommend tailored solutions.
+Instead of relying on guesswork, speak to a health practitioner at Mosh, who will advise you on your hair loss concerns and, if necessary, recommend tailored solutions.

 You’re in control of your hair regrowth process.
 You can choose to not proceed after your initial doctor advice or move forward with their proposed treatment plan if any.
 Mosh also makes switching doctors easy if you feel your current doctor isn't the right fit.
 Once you confirm you wish to proceed with a treatment plan, we will send the necessary products to your doorstep.